Differential item functioning via robust scaling: Discussion

 Using the joint null hypothesis that none of the items exhibit DIF to derive asymptotic results about R-DIF may, at first glance, seem to invite the same criticism of logical circularity that has been raised against traditional methods.
 However, to make use of the joint null hypothesis, the R-DIF procedure requires only that a suitable estimate of the IRT scaling parameters is available.
 Theoretical results showed that the bias of the R-DIF estimate of the IRT scaling parameters remains bounded so long as fewer than 1/2 of the items on assessment exhibit ``worst-case'' DIF (i.e., biased in the same direction and by the same magnitude).

 The robustness of R-DIF was also illustrated by data simulations, which showed that R-DIF maintains acceptable Type I Error control and statistical power so long as fewer than 1/2 of the item on an assessment exhibit worst-case DIF.
-Additionally, the performance of R-DIF was seen to be qualitatively different than that of traditional methods, as well as newer methods that use regularization to model DIF.
 While the performance of the comparison methods deteriorated incrementally as more items with DIF were added, R-DIF maintained its initial size and power until approaching its theoretical breakdown point of 1/2.
-A second simulation study showed that the robustness of R-DIF comes at a cost of reduced statistical power compared to the likelihood ratio test.
-Thus, it is most suitable with larger sample sizes ($n \geq 350$ per group).
-An empirical example from cross-cultural human development illustrated the use of R-DIF in a context where many assessment items exhibited DIF.
+A second simulation study showed that the robustness of R-DIF comes at a cost of reduced statistical power compared to the likelihood ratio test when only a single item exhibits DIF.
+Thus, R-DIF is most suitable with larger sample sizes ($n \geq 350$ per group).
+An empirical example from cross-cultural human development illustrated the use of R-DIF in a context where many assessment items exhibited DIF, and led to substantively different conclusions about DIF compared to the likelihood ratio test.